aryanyadav0018/codealpha_task1/README.md

 # codealpha_tasks
-This contains first completed tasks give by the Code Alpha.
+This contains first completed task give by the Code Alpha.

 Thank You